grantsrb/gordongames/README.md

 - `hold_outs`: set of ints  - a set or list of target counts that should not be considered when creating a new game
 - `rand_pdb`: bool - if true, the player, dispenser (aka pile), and ending button are randomly distributed along the top row at the beginning of the game.
 Otherwise they are deterministically set.
 - `player_on_pile`: bool - if true, the player always starts on top of the dispenser pile in counting games.
 If false, it will not.
+- `spacing_limit`: int - if greater than 0, limits the spacing between the player and dispenser, and the ending button and dispenser to be within `spacing_limit` steps on either side of the dispenser's initial position.
+If `rand_locs` is false, the player and ending button will always be `spacing_limit` steps away symmetrically centered on the dispenser.
 - `rand_timing`: bool - if true, the timing of the initial display phase is stochastic so that the agent cannot simply count the number of frames rather than the number of target items.
 - `timing_p`: float between 0 and 1 - the probability of an animation step displaying the next target object.
 A value of 1 means the agent could count the number of frames instead of the number of target items.
 A value of 0 will not allow the game to progress past the animation phase.